fncbook/fnc/chapter3/fitting.md

 ```{index} Vandermonde matrix
 ```

 Note that $\mathbf{V}$ has the same structure as the Vandermonde matrix in {eq}`vandersystem` but is $m\times n$, thus taller than it is wide.
 It's impossible in general to satisfy $m$ conditions with $n<m$ variables, and we say the system is **overdetermined**.
-Rather than solving the system exactly, we have to find a best approximation.
+Rather than solving the system exactly, we have to find the best approximation.
 Below we specify precisely what is meant by this, but first we note that Julia uses the same backslash notation to solve the problem in both the square and overdetermined cases.

 (demo-fitting-tempfit)=
 ::::{prf:example} Fitting temperature data